makrai/notes/gu2312-mamba-lin-time-seq.md

         LLaMa (Touvron+ 2023)
     * 5× generation throughput compared to Transformers of similar size, and
     * Mamba-3B’s quality matches that of Transformers twice its size
-      * 4 points higher avg. on common sense reasoning compared to Pythia-3B and even exceeding Pythia-7B
+      * 4 points higher avg on common sense reasoning compared to Pythia-3B and even exceeding Pythia-7B

 # 2 State Space Models 3

 * Structured state space sequence models (S4) are
   * a recent class of sequence models for deep learning
   * broadly related to RNNs, and CNNs, and classical state space models
   * inspired by a particular continuous system (1) that maps a 1-dimensional function or sequence 𝑥(𝑡) ∈ ℝ ↦ 𝑦(𝑡) ∈ ℝ through an
     implicit latent state ℎ(𝑡) ∈ ℝ𝑁
   * defined with four parameters (∆, A, B, C), which define a sequence-to-sequence transformation in two stages

 ## Discretization.
 The first stage

 * transforms the “continuous parameters” (∆, A, B) to “discrete parameters” (A,
   B) through fixed formulas A = 𝑓𝐴 (∆, A) and B = 𝑓𝐵 (∆, A, B), where
-  * the pair (𝑓𝐴 , 𝑓𝐵 ) is called a discretization rule
+  * the pair (𝑓𝐴, 𝑓𝐵 ) is called a discretization rule
 * Various rules can be used such as the zero-order hold (ZOH) defined in (4) A = exp(∆A)
     B = (∆A)−1 (exp(∆A) − I) ⋅ ∆B     (4)